 This is the secret sauce of social media!
 There is no one right answer, but with the end goal of crowdfunding, nonprofits should strive to be a positive, pleasant, and engaging presence online.
 Here are some tips:

-- Make your content relevant and easy to share.
+- Make all of your content (not just information pertaining to your crowdfunding campaign) relevant and easy to share.

 - Use distinctive visuals and relevant headlines.